VRCC Calendar Ad

 Disclaimer.
 This is not my bike, seriously, not my bike!!!

-A friend of mine had a hydro lock incident. tickedoff It apparently filled up the crankcase with fuel also.
+A friend of mine had a hydro lock incident. :tickedoff: It apparently filled up the crankcase with fuel also.
 Spoke to him yesterday and he said that he had found a mechanic to come out to his house to take a look at it.

-Bottom line: His bike is apart in his garage and the part that broke is a cast piece of the transmission case.
-Cry The piece I believe holds a seal or shaft through to the engine as I understand from him.
+Bottom line: His bike is apart in his garage and the part that broke is a cast piece of the transmission case. :'( The piece I believe holds a seal or shaft through to the engine as I understand from him.

 Has anyone ever had any experience with welding a cast part of a case such as this????